Anesthesiologist Career Guide: Education and Salary Overview

 - Four years of residency

-Physicians who specialize in anesthesiology begin their academic careers with an undergraduate degree from an accredited college or university, typically majoring in pre-med or science.
+Physicians who specialize in anesthesiology begin their academic journey with an undergraduate degree from an accredited college or university.
+Since you can’t major in anesthesiology at the undergraduate level, you may be wondering, “What bachelor’s degree should I get to become an anesthesiologist?”
+You have several options.

 The MCAT is required for admission to medical school.
-Along with evaluating candidates’ analytical skills, it tests their knowledge of biology, chemistry, psychology, and sociology.
-With MCAT scores in hand, prospective anesthesiologists can apply to medical school, where they must earn either a doctor of medicine (MD) or doctor of osteopathic medicine (DO).
+Along with evaluating your analytical skills, it tests your knowledge of biology, chemistry, psychology, and sociology.
+With MCAT scores in hand, you can then apply to medical school, where you must earn either a doctor of medicine (MD) or a doctor of osteopathic medicine (DO) degree.

-At the end of two years of coursework, students take a test called Step 1 — often referred to as “Boards.”
+Once you’ve completed two years of coursework, you take a test called Step 1 — often referred to as “boards.”
 Boards are required by the United States Medical Licensing Examination (USMLE) for MDs and by the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA) for DOs to obtain a medical license and practice medicine.

 - A written test on internal medicine, gynecology, preventive medicine, and surgery

-To enroll in a residency program, prospective anesthesiologists must:
+To qualify and enroll in a residency program, you must:

-- Complete an application that highlights their competitive USMLE or COMLEX-USA scores
+- Complete an application that highlights your competitive USMLE or COMLEX-USA scores

 - Perform well during anesthesiology rotations